yaqwsx/KiKit/doc/panelizeCli.md

   means no backbone).
 The backbone does not increase the spacing of the boards.
 - `vboneskip`, `hboneskip`: Skip every n backbones.
 I.e., 1 means place only every other backbone.
+- `vbonefirst`, `hbonefirst`: Specify first backbone to render.
+Allows to specify the offset when skipping backbones.
+The offset is indexed from 1.
 - `vbonecut`, `hbonecut`: true/false.
 If there are both backbones specified, specifies if there should be a vertical or horizontal cut (or both) where the backbones cross.